-Proposal to Transform Atlantic Avenue
+Proposal to Transform Atlantic Avenue:

-A double-loaded sidewalk is one where there are activations such as seating, kiosks, cafes and sheds and displays of goods on both sides of the pedestrian walkway.
+A double-loaded sidewalk is one where there are activations such as seating, kiosks, cafes, sheds and displays of goods on both sides of the pedestrian walkway.
 This enhances the attractiveness, safety, and prosperity of the space.
 Double-loading a sidewalk transforms it from a mere connection between point A and B to a destination in and of itself.

 Atlantic Avenue before Covid-19 (January 2020)